 When it comes to self-sabotaging behaviors, you don’t allow yourself to fully own your desire and let what you want the most to happen in your life.
 You might be afraid to connect with your real desire so much that you don’t even admit what it is that you want.

-At first, it might sound strange that you wouldn’t allow yourself to acknowledge your desires but this is a reality for many people who sabotage themselves.
+At first, it might sound strange that you wouldn’t allow yourself to acknowledge your desires, but this is a reality for many people who sabotage themselves.
 In fact, this is one of the reasons why it’s difficult for people to recognize their life purpose.

-The reason why we fear what we truly want is that we might have wrong experiences from the past when we wanted something very much, but others did not support us.
+The reason why we fear what we truly want is that we might have the wrong experiences from the past when we wanted something very much, but others did not support us.
 Or things simply didn’t work out the way we had hoped for.
 At some level, we’ve given up.

-In time, without realizing it, we teach our mind to believe that what we want isn’t possible for us.
+In time, without realizing it, we teach our minds to believe that what we want isn’t possible for us.
 So to avoid the potential pain, we don’t even admit to ourselves what we want.

 The subconscious mind always wants to keep us safe from any potential disappointments or pain.
 So we can get stuck in our comfort zone for a long time.